-Find out the latest news on Victoria's ecosystems, participate in workshops, collect acorns and nurture Garry oak seedlings, get involved in community events, and become an active participant in the preservation of a key part of Victoria's natural ecosystem.
+Find out the latest news on Victoria's ecosystems, participate in workshops, collect acorns and nurture Garry oak (Quercus garryana) seedlings, get involved in community events, and become an active participant in the preservation of a key part of Victoria's natural ecosystem.
 Become a member of GOMPS!

 We are hosting weekly Garry Oak Nursery work parties on Sunday mornings from 10am to 1pm to keep our oaks growing and healthy.